JoseMRodriguezO/JoseMRodriguezO/README.md

-- 🔭 I’m currently working on making API using python
+- 🔭 I’m currently working on https://gist.github.com/JoseMRodriguezO
 - 🌱 I’m currently learning ruby on rails and full stack ruby,teaching some python
 - 💬 Ask me about loops and methods from ruby
-- 📫 How to reach me:
+- 📫 How to reach me:  https://www.linkedin.com/in/josemrodriguez2022/
 - ⚡ Fun fact: Babies have no kneecaps.
 Yes, you heard me right!
 ---